 Participation as an Amicus Curiae

-Any person, group, or entity that has a material interest relevant to the Dispute but does not satisfy the standing requirements for a Claimant set forth in the Bylaws may participate as an amicus curiae before an IRP Panel, subject to the limitations set forth below.
-Without limitation to the persons, groups, or entities that may have such a material interest, the following persons, groups, or entities shall be deemed to have a material interest relevant to the Dispute and, upon request of person, group, or entity seeking to so participate, shall be permitted to participate as an amicus before the IRP Panel:
+Any person, group, or entity that has a material interest relevant to the Dispute, even if they do not satisfy the standing requirements for a Claimant set forth in the Bylaws, may seek leave to participate as an amicus curiae before an IRP Panel, subject to the limitations set forth in [Rule 7(29)-(34)].
+The purpose of participation as an amicus curiae is to assist the IRP Panel by offering information, expertise or other input that has a bearing on the issues in the Dispute.
+For the avoidance of doubt, an amicus curiae is not a Party to the Dispute.
+Without limitation to the persons, groups, or entities that may have such a material interest, the following persons, groups, or entities shall be deemed to have a material interest relevant to the Dispute and, upon request of such person, group, or entity to participate as an amicus curiae, then there is a presumption that the IRP Panel will permit the request:

-i.
-A person, group or entity that participated in an underlying proceeding (a processspecific expert panel per ICANN Bylaws, Article 4, Section 4.3(b)(iii)(A)(3)); ii.
+A person, group, or entity that participated in an underlying proceeding (a process-specific expert panel per Bylaws, Article 4, Section 4.3(b)(iii)(A)(3)) the outcome of which is material and relevant to the Dispute;

-If the IRP relates to an application arising out of ICANN’s New gTLD Program, a person, group or entity that was part of a contention set for the string at issue in the IRP; and
+If the IRP relates to an application arising out of ICANN’s New gTLD Program, a person, group, or entity that was part of a contention set for the string at issue in the IRP; and

-iii.
-If the briefings before the IRP Panel significantly refer to actions taken by a person, group or entity that is external to the Dispute, such external person, group or entity.
+If the briefings before the IRP Panel significantly refer to actions taken by a person, group, or entity that is external to the Dispute, such external person, group, or entity.

 Rationale: Much of this text is the same as in the ISP, but with some notable amendments: